Latest News

 GO is about reconnecting alumni and facilitating a constructive working relationship with the School’s Board of Management, the School Administration and various Global Organizations to improve and safeguard the long term future of the Homes.

-GO seeks to work closely with its Membership to raise funds, which would be used under GO’s Supervision to help improve and preserve the heritage of the Homes.
+GO seeks to work closely with its Membership to raise funds, which would be used under GO’s supervision to help improve and preserve the heritage of the Homes.

 Restoration and renovation projects have been conducted by GO members, with OGB’s from across the years coming forward to assist both financially and physically.